powdr-labs/powdr/book/src/architecture/compiler.md

 ## Virtual machine reduction

 The first step is to reduce virtual machines to constrained machines.
-This step is run on all machines, it simply does not affect constrained machines.
+This step is run on all machines and does not affect constrained machines.
 As a result of this step, for each machine:
 - [Local instructions](../asm/instructions.md#local-instructions) are reduced to constraints
 - [External instructions](../asm/instructions.md#external-instructions) are reduced to links